Shiveshanand09/Rating_Review_Web/readme.md

 # Rating_Review_Web

-Product Helpers is an open-source platform designed to streamline the process of collecting, managing, and displaying product reviews and ratings.
+ Rating_Review_Web is an open-source platform designed to streamline the process of collecting, managing, and displaying product reviews and ratings.
 It provides a user-friendly interface for both consumers and businesses, allowing for seamless communication and feedback.

 ## E-Commerce platform built with the MERN stack & Redux.